Layer

 BaseLayer.__getitem__

-Get the BaseGlyph with name from the layer. ::.
+Get the specified glyph from the layer.

 BaseLayer.newGlyph

-Make a new glyph with name in the layer. ::.
+Create a new glyph in the layer.

 BaseLayer.insertGlyph

-Insert glyph into the layer. ::.
+Insert a specified glyph into the layer.

 BaseLayer.removeGlyph

-Remove the glyph with name from the layer. ::.
+Remove the specified glyph from the layer.

 Interpolation